-Under our plan, unless otherwise provided by the Compensation Committee, shares of restricted stock vest at the rate of 25% per year in each of the four years following the date of grant, subject to vesting acceleration in the case of a change in control as defined in our plan.
-However, the restricted stock awards granted to non-employee directors and the performance based restricted stock awards granted to senior management on March 1, 2011 will vest in three equal annual increments on each of the three anniversary dates immediately following the date of grant.
-Except for stock option awards to Mr. Zoley prior to 2008, and stock option awards granted to non-employee directors in 2009, which all vested immediately on the date of grant, and unless otherwise provided by the Compensation Committee, stock options vest 20% immediately and an additional 20% on each of the four anniversary dates immediately following the grant date.
+Under our plan, shares of restricted stock vest at the rate of 25% per year in each of the four years following the date of grant, subject to vesting acceleration in the case of a change in control as defined in our plan, however, the restricted stock awards granted to non-employee directors and the performance based restricted stock awards granted to senior management on March 1, 2011 vest in three equal annual increments on each of the three anniversary dates immediately following the date of grant.
+Except for stock option awards to Mr. Zoley prior to 2008, and stock option awards granted to non-employee directors in 2009, which all vested immediately on the date of grant, stock options vest 20% immediately and an additional 20% on each of the four anniversary dates immediately following the grant date.

 We believe that equity compensation awards offer significant motivation to our officers and employees and serve to align their interests with those of our shareholders.
-While the Compensation Committee will continually evaluate the use of equity compensation - both types and amounts - it intends to continue to use such awards as part of the Company's overall compensation program.
+While the Compensation Committee will continually evaluate the use of equity compensation - both types and amounts - it intends to continue to use such awards as part of the company's overall compensation program.